Yasmin-A95/roro_slides/2023/03/202303-rorosyd.md

 # [fit] **_Benjamin G_**

 ^
-Toby will be covering the AASM gem and why state machines are important. (and some kittens)
+Benjamin will be covering the exorcism challenge

 ---